2biazdk/show-invisibles-github/README.md

-# Visualize whitespace characters in Github diffs
+# Visualize whitespace characters on Github

-Chrome Extension: _A LINK IS YET TO COME_...
+You can now download the [Chrome Extension](https://chrome.google.com/webstore/detail/show-invisibles-on-github/lhibcpaagnchghjnedmpacbkeombaiil).